TAMIRAT-ALEMAYEHU/alx-system_engineering-devops/README.md

-#This is sheel project reademe file
+# This is reade file of root directory in shell permission project